You might not think fruits and vegetables for dogs are controversial. But they are …

 Balancing the alkalinity and acidity of the diet is important to your dog’s health.

 Organs like the liver, pancreas, gallbladder, hormones, heart, kidneys function better in a more alkaline environment.
-Too much acidity can contribute to inflammation which is responsible for a lot of chronic diseases.
+And too much acidity can contribute to inflammation which is responsible for a lot of chronic diseases.

-Vegetables provide proteins, lipids, fats, carbohydrates, phytonutrients and fiber, making them a complete food – at least for herbivores like cows, sheep and rabbits. .
+Vegetables provide proteins, lipids, fats, carbohydrates, phytonutrients and fiber.
+This makes them a complete food … for herbivores like cows, sheep and rabbits.

-- Most of the B vitamins (but are low in B12, B1 (Thiamine) or Choline, so your dog needs foods like liver and eggs to supply these nutrients)
+- B vitamins.
+But fruits and veggies are low in B12 and B1, so your dog needs foods like liver and eggs.